 Frequent trans-Atlantic travel allowed Vice Admiral Graves to maintain contact with leading figures in England.
 As a Puritan, he would have sympathized with Parliament under Oliver Cromwell, who led the parliamentary forces that executed King Charles I, for whom Charlestown was named.

 Thomas Graves’ short naval career

-In recognition of his courage and skill, Parliament appointed Graves captain of the 34-gun ship President.
+In recognition of his courage and skill, Parliament appointed Graves master of the 34-gun ship President.
 The following year he took command of the 42-gun Andrew (which the Puritans had re-named from the original St. Andrew).
 He now had the rank of Rear Admiral of the White.

 During that battle, on July 31, 1653 of the old Julian calendar (August 10, 1653 on the new Gregorian calendar), Dutch fire-ships attacked the Andrew, setting her decks aflame.

 Rear Admiral Thomas Graves of Charlestown, Massachusetts, was burned to death in the attack.
 His body was buried at sea in Aldeburgh Bay off Suffolk, England, just across the channel from where he died.
 (Some accounts say his body was buried in England, but there is no evidence of a grave.)

 That year, Governor Winthrop named the hazardous stone ledges at the entrance to Boston Harbor in Graves’ memory.

 Another Thomas Graves founded Charlestown

 Some historical accounts say that Rear Admiral Thomas Graves established Charlestown.
 Those accounts are not accurate.

 Another Thomas Graves, an engineer, established Charlestown.
 That Thomas Graves was a few years older than our namesake, born in 1598 in Gravesend, Kent, England.
 He was an engineer and town planner.
 He signed a contract with the Massachusetts Bay Company in 1629.